TLDR: Vegans can donate blood, but most will not be able to do it as often due to lower hemoglobin (a marker for iron) levels.

 On top of that, your body only absorbs a fraction (estimate is usually around 25%) of the iron you ingest.
 It’s why it takes 8-12 weeks after taking an iron supplement to start feeling better.

-So if you have a deficiency (and donating blood can give you a small deficiency that you need to correct), possibly indicated by low hemoglobin levels, you need to eat a lot of iron to get back to normal levels.
+So if you have a deficiency (and donating blood can give you a small deficiency that you need to correct), possibly indicated by low hemoglobin levels, you need to eat a lot of iron for a relatively long time to get back to normal levels.